artifacthub/hub/docs/olm_annotations.md

 ## Supported annotations

+- **artifacthub.io/changes** *(yaml string, see example below)*

+This annotation is used to provide some details about the changes introduced by a given operator version.
+Artifact Hub can generate and display a **ChangeLog** based on the entries in the `changes` field in all your operator versions.

 - **artifacthub.io/license** *(string)*

 Use this annotation to indicate the operator's license.
 It must be a valid SPDX identifier (https://spdx.org/licenses/).